Jax imports

 )

-To see how the array stored in filename was written, see the documentation here.
+To see how the electrostatic potential array is computed, see the documentation here.

 defocus_in_angstroms=10000.0,